jemorriso/PySBR/README.md

      'participant': 'BAY'}
 ```

 Gonzaga opened as a 4 point favorite against Kansas, and Baylor opened as a 5.5 point favorite against Illinois.

 ### Search for event and get line history

 ```python
 ufc = UFC()
 sb = Sportsbook()
 ```

 For some leagues there is no configuration class, or it doesn't have teams or participants.
 In this case `SearchEvents` comes in handy.
-You can search for an event by participant like so:
+You can search for an upcoming event by participant like so:

 ```python
 s = SearchEvents('vettori')
 ```

 ```python
 s.list()[0]
 ```

 ```python
     {'description': 'Jack Hermansson@Marvin Vettori',
      'datetime': '2020-12-05T20:59:00-08:00',